fakedarren/mootools-website/README.md

 * PHP 5.3.2
 * MySQL for Wordpress (our blog) *not actually required to work on early milestones*
+* Java for SOLR (our search engine) *not actually required to work on early milestones*

 A quick peek
 ------------